Avinash-sord12k/eshop/README.md

 - **Next.js:** Leverages server-side rendering for better performance and SEO optimization.
 - **Material UI:** Offers a wide array of pre-built components for a polished UI/UX.
-- **Database:** Likely uses MongoDB, MySQL, or Firebase for storing product information, user data, and transactions.
+- **Database:** Uses MongoDB for storing product information, user data, and transactions.

 ## Screenshots